 Optional: In Illustrator CC and later, you can choose automated corner tiles for Outer and Inner Corner Tiles.
 We probably won't be using too many right angles in the illustration, so if you're using an earlier version of Illustrator, don't worry about it.

-3. Save Your Brushes
+3. How to Save Your Linocut Art Brushes

 Now that you've put a lot of time into creating all these brushes, you can save them to use in any Illustrator document.
 Click the flyout menu on the top right of the Brushes panel and choose Save Brush Library.
 You will then be taken to the Brushes folder inside the Adobe Illustrator folder, where you can give the set a name and save it.
-It will save as a native Illustrator (.ai) file
+It will save as a native Illustrator (.ai) file.

-When you want to use these brushes in another document, click the Brush Libraries Menu at the bottom of the Brushes panel, or click the flyout menu at the top right, and choose Open Brush Library > User Defined, then choose your brushes.
+When you want to use these brushes in another document, click the Brush Libraries Menu at the bottom of the Brushes panel, or click the flyout menu at the top right, and choose Open Brush Library > User Defined, and then choose your brushes.

-4. Draw the Branch
+4. How to Draw the Branch for Your Linocut Design

 I'm using this Creative Commons photo as a reference.
 You can of course use your own photo or sketch.
 Draw a simple branch shape, using the Pen Tool (P).
 Even though my reference photo does not have a branch, I'm going to add one for more visual interest.
 Make another path that follows the top edge of the branch shape.
 This will be the highlight.